 Not leaving yourself room to grow and adapt, is just a recipe for failure.
 Think about it, how many of you start the year with a resolution, only to find yourself feeling like shit, when you haven’t completed it?
 It is true that the most sustainable changes, happen gradually and reflection is key.
 Is this working for you?
 Are there other ways to meet your goals?
 Is this something that you still want?

-Change is not to force ourselves to live constricting lifestyles, but instead to enhance to promote a lifestyle, where we can be happy with ourselves and our efforts.
+Change is not to force ourselves to live constricting lifestyles, but instead to promote a lifestyle, where we can be happy with ourselves and our efforts.
 Ultimately, it is all about balance, and recognizing that you are doing what you can to make yourself better.

 New Year’s Resolutions are simply unrealistic.
 Often, resolutions are about what you think you should do.
 Instead, it is important to focus your energy into what you really want to do .
 If you have absolutely no clue what you want – even better!
 This is the time in your life to experiment!
 Why limit yourself to trying one or two new things?
 I challenge you to push your own limits in the upcoming year.
 Find out what you love and role with that!